Impact pricing ADvisory services

 There are three important characteristics of a great pricing advisor.

 - Pricing expertise – A true pricing expert has worked in many industries, solved many different pricing problems, and has created a set of principles that apply in most situations.
 True experts study their field and create thought leadership content to share with the world.
-They willingly engage with other experts and practitioners to push the boundaries of knowledge
+They willingly engage with other experts and practitioners to push their boundaries of knowledge.

 - Communication skills – Knowing pricing isn’t enough.
 A pricing advisor must be able to communicate their ideas and reasoning to their clients in ways that resonate.
 Clients can only make good decisions when they understand the options.